AmChaoSun/SEODemoFrontend/README.md

 # Instructions
-This is the frontend part for SEO Demo.\
+This is a simple frontend part for SEO Demo.\
 Please run this app along side with running the backend part locally, the cors issue has been fixed.\
 \
 Example:\